 Elections allow every student to play a role in choosing the leadership of the Student Government Association.
-Class Officers, who serve on the Community Service Commission, are elected during the fall semester.
+Class Officers are elected during the fall semester.
 The Student Body President and Vice-President are elected during the spring semester.
 Election rules and procedures are the constitutional responsibility of the Chief Justice, who is tasked with ensuring a fair and impartial election for all candidates.

 Student Body Elections are held near the end of each spring semester.
 Specific election information including candidate profiles will be provided on this page and SGA's social media as available.

 Election Week: Monday, April 15th - Wednesday, April 17th

 Election Day: Wednesday, April 17th, 12 AM - 5 PM